Mikaela/mikaela.github.io/pages/matrix.markdown

    COVID-19 pandemic, lack of volunteers, lack of money (which wasn't helped by [Finnish money gathering law issues](https://github.com/liberapay/liberapay.org/issues/30) etc.
-1. Around 2023-04-24 the-apothecary.club went down and writing this on 2023-04-30 I am yet to hear anything about the downtime.
-Was it by intent, will it return, anything?
-However I haven't been participating their community in a long time and I was only using the account for testing purposes so the information not reaching me is understandable, especially considering their homeserver main room is not federated.
+1. Around 2023-04-24 the-apothecary.club went down and returned sometime
+   2023-05-06.
+That would have been a long time with no communication on Matrix and not having access to any rooms, but luckily I have been using my account there just for accessibility testing and even if it was my primary account, I would have had backup accounts.
+I still don't know what exactly happened there, but I am not an active member of their community and they are volunteers like most of Matrix (excluding EMS and other paid homeserver offerings).

 #### Why do you use Matrix URI scheme instead of matrix.to?